 SOLUTION: ESTABLISH A DEVOPS CULTURE AND TRANSFORM THE CONTINUOUS DELIVERY PIPELINE WITH JENKINS AND CLOUDBEES

-Accenture worked with its client to implement DevOps practices using the Accenture DevOps Platform (ADOP) – an integrated tool environment anchored by CloudBees Jenkins Platform for continuous integration and continuous delivery.
+Accenture worked with its client to implement DevOps practices using the Accenture DevOps Platform (ADOP) – an integrated tool environment anchored by CloudBees CI for continuous integration and continuous delivery.